 Unfortunately, we have to talk about finances at some point.
 Consider the cost of attending each of your target schools.
 If a school is outside your budget, take a look at financial aid and scholarship options for that particular school.
 You never know which scholarships you could be eligible for!
 Do plenty of research into financial options before applying anywhere.

 Finally, the reputation of the school can also be an important factor to consider.
 Look for schools with strong reputations for their economics programs and high job placement rates for graduates.
 This isn’t the most important factor on our list, reputation isn’t everything!
-However, it may be a good idea to take it into consideration depending on your career aspirations.
+However, it may be a good idea to consider it depending on your career aspirations.

-There are three colleges tied for having the best economics program in the US: Harvard University, Massachusetts Institute of Technology, and Stanford University.
+The three colleges tied for having the best economics program include Harvard University, Massachusetts Institute of Technology, and Stanford University.

 Yes, NYU is considered an excellent school for economics.
-According to US News, New York University is ranked 11th best economics school in the country.
-They offer both undergraduate and master degrees in economics.
+According to US News, New York University is ranked the 11th best economics school in the country.
+They offer both undergraduate and Master's degrees in economics.

 Northwestern is currently ranked #8 in the US News economics school rankings.
 The school’s economics program is highly selective and is highly regarded across the country.